-To implement microSD/SD card recording, please go to the Recording page (refer to section Recording) for activation.
+To implement microSD/SD card recording, please go to the Recording page (see Recording, p.
+77) for activation.

 NOTE!
 Please format the microSD/SDHC/SDXC card when using it for the first time.
 Formatting will also be required when a memory card is being used on one camera and later transferred to another camera with different software platform.